Good Monday morning, Marc,

 With that in mind, I’ve updated my collection of my twenty best interview questions below.
 My aim here is to arm you with easy-to-ask, revealing-to-answer questions for you to take with you into an interview.

-And that’s exactly the point, Readers.
-By asking these questions, which focus on the needs, traits, and preferences of your future boss and future employer, you’re demonstrating that you are somebody who is genuinely interested in their well-being.
-And the more interest we show in others, the more commitment they show to aiding our cause.
+Asking these questions, which focus on the needs, traits, and preferences of your future boss and future employer, allow you to discover how you can contribute, and also demonstrate that you are somebody who is genuinely interested in the well-being of others.

 And with that, here are my twenty best questions to ask your interviewer: